-Onduvilla is the premium roof tile from the Onduline Group; elegant, lightweight, flexible and extremely attractive this roof tile is the most popular option with clients choosing to convert their thatch roof to tiles.
-Available in four "shaded" colours which give the apprearance of a textured, mediterranean style roof.
+Onduvilla is the premium roof tile from the Onduline Group; elegant, lightweight, flexible and extremely attractive.
+This roof tile is the most popular option with our clients.
+Available in four "shaded" colours which give the appearance of a textured, mediterranean style roof.

-AZ200 is a corrugated aluzinc roof sheeting is not commonly used in thatch roof conversions due to the fact that it is not a flexible roofing product.
-It can however be used to convert roofs that are constructed with straight edges and angles.
-The roof sheeting looks extremely attractive when installed and is available in a range of colours.
+AZ200 is a corrugated aluzinc roof sheeting which is becoming more popular for roof conversions due to both budget and aesthetics.
+Although the sheeting is not highly flexible, it has some give and looks extremely attractive when installed over a timber framework.
+AZ200 is available in a range of colours.

 Metrotile is a lightweight aluzinc coated steel tile that is highly resistant to extreme weather conditions and carries a forty year guarantee on the coast.
 The tiles are interlocking and flexible making them a great choice for thatch roof conversions.
 Various profiles and colours are available including Woodshake (pictured above) which is designed to look like a traditional wooden roof.